 Baby chicks are susceptible to bacterial infections, dehydration and getting clogged up, especially the first couple weeks of life.
 That is why it is recommended to mix in a probiotic and/or electrolytes with their water.
 You can use organic, unpasteurized apple cider vinegar or purchase probiotic or electrolyte packets at the store.
 Remember to change out and replace their water daily or as needed.
 Follow the instructions of the back of the packets.

 Do NOT replace your chick’s starter feed with something else entirely.
-However, these healthy, tasty treats are sure to get your cute fluff balls excited.
+These healthy, tasty treats are sure to get your cute fluff balls excited.
 No more than 1 teaspoon per chick, every few days.

 - Meal Worms